mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/hello-webhooks/_index.md

 }
 ```

-The following image shows the displayed confirmation message after the webhook is recieved.
+The following image shows the displayed confirmation message after the webhook is received.
 ![webhookReceived message](received-webhook.png)